DevyManish/AI-based-ATS/README.md

 </details>

 ## Features 🔍

 ### User:
 - Upload multiple resumes for analysis.
 - View detailed reports on JD match percentage and missing keywords.
 - Receive actionable insights to improve resumes based on job descriptions.
 - Visual representation of candidate relevance through charts.

-### Admin:
-- Monitor and analyze user submissions and feedback.
-- Generate reports for user activity.
-- Access feedback and ratings from users for continuous improvement.

 ## Requirements 🚀
 ### Ensure you have the following: